omnistrate-community/examples/docs/README.md

 4. **Deploy and test** your SaaS application
 5. **Iterate and enhance** based on user feedback

-For more detailed information about building SaaS applications, see our [Build Guide](../build-guides/api-params.md) section.
+For more detailed information about building SaaS applications, see our [documentation](https://docs.omnistrate.com) section.